Australian Contemporary Puppetry Residency

 The Australian Contemporary Puppetry Residency was established and run by Terrapin from 2017 – 2019, with the objective of supporting the development of new contemporary puppetry projects in Australia.
 This annual residency is open to Australian individual artists and independent organisations and ensembles working in theatre, dance, live art or contemporary performance.
 As its central aim is art-form development, proposed projects can be for any audience, in any context.
 No specific presentation or production outcome is expected from the residency.
-Terrapin has a broad definition of puppetry and welcomes applicants to define the work’s relationship to puppetry as they wish.
+Terrapin has a broad definition of puppetry and invites applicants to define the work’s relationship to puppetry as they wish.